jupyter-server/jupyverse/docs/plugins/contents.md

 `fps-contents` implements the `contents` API, i.e. everything related to reading/writing files, for the local file system.
-It also provides notifications for file changes using [watchfiles](https://github.com/samuelcolvin/watchfiles).